THE CREATIVE WORLD OF AUTHOR & ILLUSTRATOR FAUSTO GILBERTI

 - “Yayoi Kusama.
 Covered everything in dots and wasn’t sorry”

-These three inspiring stories are a great introduction to the lives and works of these universal artists and a celebration of their individuality and self-expression: the rhythmic and unconventional approach of American painter Jackson Pollock, the obsessive and experimental art of Japanese painter Yayoi Kusama, and the daring and unique artistry of French painter Yves Klein.
+These three inspiring stories are a great introduction to the lives and works of these universal artists and a celebration of their individuality and self-expression: the rhythmic and unconventional approach of American painter Jackson Pollock, the obsessive and experimental art of Japanese painter Yayoi Kusama, the daring and unique artistry of French painter Yves Klein, and the controversial urban art of Bansky.

 These books are also an open window to artistic freedom, encouraging children to think outside the box, to be true to their ideas, and to dare to be different.
 (On a more personal note, I love that Fausto reminds us of the risks of over-apologizing).